Amplitude recursions with an extra marked point: Genus zero (tree level)

-and where the permutation $\sigma\in S_{L-2}$ acts on the labels within the brackets on the right-hand side of $\sigma$.
-In \eqn{eqn:fullOpenTreeAmplitudes}, the sum runs over all permutations $\sigma$ of the labels $3,\dots, L$, so there is a total of $(\snol-2)!$ different open-string tree-level subamplitudes.
-All subamplitudes not exhibiting labels of the form above can be obtained by using monodromy relations \cite{Stieberger:2009hq, BjerrumBohr:2009rd}.
-In the second line of \eqn{eqn:fullOpenTreeAmplitudes} we have rephrased the equation in terms of vectors of length $(\snol-2)!$ with obvious definitions.
-Note that our notation of the labeling of the insertion points $x_i$ differs from standard string literature: as depicted in figure \eqref{fig:config} we choose

-for the $L+1=N$ states on the (positive) real line on the Riemann sphere $\ZC P^1$, rather than the usual $z_1=0<z_2<z_3<\dots<z_{\nol-1}=1$ with $z_\nol=\infty$.
-Our choice is suited for the formulation of the iterated (Selberg) integrals defined in \eqn{eqn:Selbergzero} and in particular to state the admissibility condition \eqref{eqn:admissibility}.

-While Yang--Mills tree-level amplitudes can be obtained (for example) from BCFW recursion relations \cite{Britto:2004ap,Britto:2005fq}, the string corrections $F^\sigma(\ap)$ are purely kinematical functions, which can be represented as iterated integrals over the remaining insertion points $x_i$ and hence, as integrals defined on $\mathcal{M}_{0,\snol+1}$ (cf.~\eqn{eqn:M0L}).
-In \rcite{Broedel:2013tta} it was recognized that a further simplification and formal improvement occurs, if the vector ${\bf F}$ is represented as an again $(\snol-2)!$-dimensional vector of so-called $Z$-integrals:

-The object ${\bf MK}$ is known as the momentum kernel and can be represented as a matrix of dimension $(\snol-2)!\times(\snol-2)!$.
-A recursive formula is known yielding all entries of this object \cite{Stieberger:2009hq,BjerrumBohr:2010hn}.
-The entries are products of Mandelstam variables \eqref{eqn:Mandelstam}, where the degree in the Mandelstam variables of each entry is $(\snol-2)$. $Z$-integrals have been introduced in \rcite{Broedel:2013tta} as well: they are defined as
+While the Yang--Mills tree-level amplitudes ${\bf A}_\YM$ can be obtained (for example) from BCFW recursion relations \cite{Britto:2004ap,Britto:2005fq}, the object ${\bf MK}$ is known as the momentum kernel and can be represented as a matrix of dimension $(\snol{-}2)!\times(\snol{-}2)!$.
+A recursive formula is known for any multiplicity \cite{Stieberger:2009hq,BjerrumBohr:2010hn}.
+The vector ${\bf Z}$ consists of $(\snol{-}2)!$ so-called $Z$-integrals \cite{Broedel:2013tta}